tarapitha/HP48-TimeSync/README.md

 To synchronize the calculator against the computer system time:

+- Create variable 'TZ' in the calculator HOME directory.
+This should contain time shift in hours from UTC as a real number.
+UTC is assumed by default when the variable is not present
 - Connect calculator to computer via the serial interface
 - Run Kermit server on the computer
 - Run the provided utility on your calculator, choose *tsync* for Linux and *win_tsync* for MS Windows